weecology/lab-manual/Git-guide-to-collaborative-workflows.md

 Switched to a new branch 'fix-test'
 ```

-This now allows us to retrieve new branches from GitHub and push our own updates to that branch.
+This has done several things: it retrieved the branch from GitHub to our local machine, set up tracking, and changed the current active branch.
+Now, if we make new commits to the local copy of the branch, we are able to push directly to that corresponding branch on GitHub.

 ## Pull Requests